antcolag/iEventListener/README.md

 #iEventListener
-emulates the eventListener interface in objects that don't support it natively
+emulates the eventListener interface in objects that don't support it natively this script also add the event listener interface to old browser and the ie8 like in new browser by default

 ###but it doesn't do it very well
 given an object like